-We are working with others on a number of projects to help regenerate Coalville - and we need your help!
+We are working with others on a number of projects to help regenerate Coalville.

 We know there are lots of things that we can do as a council to improve the town, but we can't do it on our own.
-We're already talking to community groups, businesses and individuals in Coalville to see how they can support the project, which will run for the next four years.
+We're talking to community groups, businesses and individuals in Coalville about how they can support the project.

 Visit the Choose Coalville website to find out more.

 We have bought the former Litten Tree pub in Marlborough Square and are now drawing up designs that will transform the building into a fantastic space for markets and events.